 # Initialize the REST TorchServeClient object

-= TorchServeClientREST()
+ts_client = TorchServeClientREST()

 TorchServeClientREST (base_url=None, management_port=8081, inference_port=8080)